allanchua101/sana/doc-website/installation.md

 $ npm i -g @serverless-ninja/sana
 ```

-and you can check the version of your installed sana using the `sana --version` command:
+you can check the version of your the sana installed in your machine using the `sana --version` command:

 ```sh
 $ sana --version